MultiPaper/MultiPaper/MULTIPAPER_YAML.md

 `interServerCompressionThreshold`
-The number of bytes before data being sent between peered servers is compressed (default is 1024 bytes).
+The number of bytes before data being sent between peered servers is compressed (recommended is 1024 bytes when using compression).
 Note that this number of bytes may count multiple packets, not just one, depending on your interServerConsolidationDelay.
 Set this value to 0 to disable compression.

 `interServerConsolidationDelay`
-The delay between packets being written between peered servers, and them actually being sent (default is 2ms).
+The delay between packets being written between peered servers, and them actually being sent (recommended is 2ms when using compression).
 This allows for packets to be grouped together for compression.
 Set this value to 0 to disable the delay.